Sujay2905/Sujay2905/README.md

-- 👋 Hi, I’m Sujay 😊
+- 👋 Hello!!
+I’m Sujay 😊
-- 👀 I’m interested in Data, Cloud, Databases, Data Analytics, Business Intelligence & Visualization.
+- 👀 I’m interested in Data, AI/ML, Data Science and Cloud.
-- 🌱 I’m currently learning Qlik Sense, Microsoft Azure, Google Cloud
+- 🌱 Developing my skills in ML
-- 💞️ I’m looking to collaborate on ...<Nothing right now....come back later 😂>
+- 💞️ I’m looking to collaborate on developing ML models to solve business problems
 - 📫 How to reach me ....
 Email me at sujaysc29@gmail.com

 <!---